exploreborders/RAG_Architecture/docs/3-technical/query-rewriting.md

 ### 1. LLM-Based Query Rewriting

 Use an LLM to rewrite the query into a more retrieval-friendly form.
+This is the most common and versatile technique - use it for most queries where you want to improve precision.

 ```python
 """